-As part of the provisioning process, Forge will automatically install the chosen database server and create a default
+As part of the provisioning process, Forge will automatically install the selected database server and create a default

-forge user, and a secure, random password.
-The database password will be shown upon creating the server alongside the root password and will also be emailed to you.
+forge user, and a secure, randomly-generated password.
+The database password will be shown upon creating the server alongside the root password.
+These passwords will also be emailed to you.

 # Changing the Root / Forge Database Password

 forge database user passwords, you may use the password reset functionality provided by Forge's Databases management tab.

 forge database user passwords manually or outside of the Forge dashboard.
 Doing so will prevent Forge from being able to connect to or manage your database.

 # Connecting To Databases Via A GUI Client

 By default, database connections require SSH key authentication and are not able to be accessed using passwords.
 Therefore, when using a GUI database client to connect to your Forge database, you will need to use SSH authentication.